fernando-delosrios-sp/colab-saas-conn-attribute-generator/README.md

 4. Assign the "Generate" entitlement to identities either manually through the ISC interface or via automated provisioning policies

 > **Note**: Accounts created via entitlement assignment will still respect all configured attribute generation rules, including uniqueness constraints, counter-based attributes, and text transformations.

+## Account Management (Disable/Enable)

+The connector supports disabling and enabling accounts, providing control over account lifecycle management while ensuring attribute consistency.

+### Disabling Accounts

+When an account is disabled:

+-   The account is marked as disabled in Identity Security Cloud
+-   Existing attribute values are preserved
+-   The account is excluded from normal operations until re-enabled

+### Enabling Accounts

+When an account is enabled, the connector performs a **force refresh** of all attributes:

+-   **All attributes are recalculated**: Every configured attribute (normal, unique, and counter-based) is regenerated from scratch
+-   **Unique attributes are force refreshed**: Unique attributes are recalculated to ensure they don't conflict with values that may have been assigned to other accounts while this account was disabled
+-   **Current state consideration**: The regeneration process considers the current state of all accounts in the system, ensuring uniqueness constraints are properly enforced
+-   **Account re-activation**: The account is marked as enabled and ready for use

+### Use Cases for Disable/Enable

+-   **Temporary Account Suspension**: Temporarily disable accounts for users on leave or under investigation
+-   **Attribute Conflict Resolution**: Force refresh attributes when conflicts arise or when attribute generation rules change
+-   **Account Re-activation**: Safely re-enable accounts with fresh attribute values that comply with current uniqueness constraints
+-   **Compliance and Auditing**: Maintain account state while ensuring attributes remain consistent with current generation rules

+> **Important**: When enabling an account, be aware that all attribute values will be regenerated.
+If you need to preserve specific attribute values, consider updating the attribute generation rules or using account update operations before re-enabling.

 ## Development